 30. The sorghum plants intended to be used in this field trial have been genetically modified by insertion of a parthenogenesis gene.
-Further information regarding the identity and source of this gene and its performance in other transgenic plants, and the identities and sources of associated regulatory elements are in a CCI Attachment to the RARMP, which is available to the prescribed experts and agencies that are consulted on the RARMP.
+Further information regarding the identity and source of this gene and its performance in other transgenic plants, and the identities and sources of associated regulatory elements has been declared CCI under Section 185 of the Act.
+Relevant CCI was made available to the prescribed experts and agencies that were consulted on the RARMP for this application.